PaddlePaddle/PaddleSpeech/README.md

 ## Acknowledgement

-PaddleSpeech depends on a lot of open source repositories.
+PaddleSpeech depends on a lot of open source repos.
 See [references](docs/source/asr/reference.md) for more information.